Xmas Exam 2011There

 explain words or a phrases that you studied this year.

-Q3 - You will be expected to evaluate
+parts.
+You will interpret a source and then you will be expected to evaluate

 how useful the source is as evidence about a particular